|

 wanting to lose the battle with time, my doctor and I concluded that the

+best result would be a series of implants.
 By now, my surgeon had made great strides in the field.
 I had chin,

 cheek, calf, pec, and buttock sculpted in molded plastic.
 I looked as